-Honors Core I is the foundational course of the Honors experience.
-Dr. Greg Lanier, Dean of University College and Director of the Kugelman Honors Program, teaches Core I. Honors Core I examines the concept of leadership through literature.
-All incoming first year Honors students take the course together and are assigned a Mentor to help guide them through the semester.
+Honors Core I is the foundational course of the Honors experience, which all incoming first year Honors students take together.
+Dr. Greg Tomso, Director of the Kugelman Honors Program, teaches Core I. Honors Core I examines the concept of "Becoming Human" through an interdisciplinary lens.

 Honors Core II

 Honors Core II is the second and final course in the Honors Core sequence.
 All first year Honors students take the course in the spring semester of their first year.
 Dr. Jocelyn Evans, Associate Dean of the College of Arts, Social Sciences, and Humanities and Professor in the Reubin O’D. Askew Department of Government, teaches Core II, which examines the concept of self in the community.

 Students are assigned a Mentor to help guide them through the classroom and field project experiences in Core II.